pschroeder89/selenium-node-with-audio-looping/README.md

 Using PulseAudio, we create a virtual speaker, and a virtual microphone that accepts the speaker output as its input.
 The virtual speaker "plays" the audio into the virtual microphone, as if a user is speaking the content of the audio file.

-In addition to creating an output-to-input loop, we optionally serve wav files in this repository's `media` folder using Python's
+In addition to creating an output-to-input loop, we serve wav files from this repository's `media` folder using Python's SimpleHTTPServer.
-SimpleHTTPServer.
 In the container, the files can be accessed at `http://localhost:8000/`.
 Alternatively, if you want to play audio files hosted on an external server, you can simply pass the URL into your tests instead of `localhost:8000`.